wsh32/AttendanceRaffle/README.md

-# AttendanceRaffle
+# The Igloo

-Tracks attendance at events and uses those to put users into a raffle
+Attendance Tracker and Reward System